 Many eCommerce merchants and retailers focus on improving the CTR, or click through rate, of their pay-per-click campaigns and then neglect their organic CTR.
 This is unfortunate, considering how valuable an above-average organic CTR can be for a business’ bottom line.

 While there is some speculation on how much of a role that CTR plays in the rankings, there is evidence that CTR does have influence on the SERPs and counts as an indirect ranking factor.
 Plus, a higher organic CTR can help you increase your site’s overall traffic and conversions.

 Because of all this, it is paramount that eCommerce business owners pay attention to their organic CTR as well.
-Luckily, improving your CTR on your organic search listings doesn’t have to be complicated.
+Luckily, improving your CTR on your organic search listings doesn’t have to be complicated, to start with you can get this holiday discount on GMB and local SEO services to improve your CTP.
 Here are four ways that you can begin to increase your organic click through rate and drive traffic to your site.

 Create Irresistible, Keyword-Focused Titles and Descriptions

 One method of increasing your organic click through rate is by writing title tags and meta descriptions that contain relevant keywords.
 Both the title tag and meta description are important elements of your on-page SEO and help Google index your web pages properly.

 For title tags: Since your title tag appears in the search results, it can have a significant influence on whether or not a searcher clicks on your listing.
 In order to captivate searchers, you need to create unique and keyword-focused titles that are no more than 60 characters long.
 Also, make sure to include your brand name as well, because many users will click through based on brand name alone.